Skip to main content

 About

-Absolum is a single player and multiplayer role playing game.
+Absolum is a single player and multiplayer arcade hack and slash game with a fantasy theme.
 It was developed by Supamonks and was released on October 9, 2025.
 It received positive reviews from critics and very positive reviews from players.

 Skip User Reviews